 This also counts for people like writers, teachers and general people that use their hands and wrists a lot in the same motions over and over again.

 Another thing to consider is to always keep a neutral posture while working (more on this later), feeling stressed or in a bad position can cause real injuries to your body.

-Yes, I’m looking at myself and all of my fellow artists that sit down, start to get comfortable in the correct position to go into the weirdest and most complicated positions you can manage, only 2 seconds later!
+Yes, I’m looking at myself and all of my fellow artists who sit down and start to get comfortable in the correct position.
+But then go into the weirdest and most complicated positions you can manage, only 2 seconds later!